baiwenjia/personal_web/_pages/about.md

 news: true
 social: true
 ---

+Wenjia is a lecturer jointly at Data Science Institute and Department of Medicine, Imperial College London.
+His research focuses on developing novel image computing and machine learning algorithms for medical image analysis and applying the algorithms to clinical research.
+Currently, he is actively involved in the UK Biobank Imaging Study and UK Digital Heart Project.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.